Embassy of the Czech Republic in Copenhagen

 Article notification Print Decrease font size Increase font size

-On 24 November 2009, a lecture by Ambassador Zdeněk Lyčka on the Velvet Revolution took place at the Embassy.
+On 24 November 2009, a lecture by Ambassador Zdeněk Lyčka on the Velvet Revolution together with a screening of the movie "A Tender Revolution" took place at the Embassy.

 In the end, a vivid discussion between generations, i. a. about Communists’ role and their influence today, started.
 This “velvet evening“ was the last event among the series of activities of the Czech Embassy around Denmark recollecting the fall of the Iron Curtain 20 years ago.